-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the FPP Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the MGB; - regular reviews by the FPP Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed a Trustee, as Responsible Officer (RO) as well as the Trust's financial services support partner, Herts For Learning Ltd, and another peer review by the Business Manager of a local academy.
+The MGB has considered the need for a specific internal audit function and has decided not to appoint an internal Auditor.
+However, the Trustees have appointed a Trustee, as an Responsible Officer as well as the Trust's financial services support partner, Herts For Learning Ltd (HFL).